 - coordinates the activities and implements policies adopted by the TBLC;

 - communicates its discussions and actions that affect or define the TBLC policies, rules, or positions by making summary reports available to all members of the TBLC; and

 - meets monthly by teleconference, annually the day prior to the beginning of conference activities, and as deemed necessary.
 If any member is unable to participate in three consecutive meetings, the Steering Committee may consider removal of the member from the Committee.

-Section 5.2 Member-at-large – The Member-at-Large is a three year elected position.
-There are three (3) Member-at-Large positions on the Steering Committee; one representing Health Sciences, one representing Higher Education, and one representing K-12.
+Section 5.2 Member-at-Large – The Member-at-Large is a three year elected position.
+There are three (3) Member-at-Large positions on the Steering Committee, each representing a different constituency that may be underrepresented on the Steering Committee (e.g., higher education, K-12 education) or represents an opportunity for membership growth (e.g., nonprofit sector).
+The constituency for each Member-at-Large position is defined by the Steering Committee by majority vote during each election cycle.
 One Member-at-Large position will be elected each year.
 The Member-at-Large position may be re-elected for one additional term for a total of six years.

 - be an active member at the time of nomination and election and remain in good standing during the term of office;

 - demonstrate executive and administrative ability, and be recognized for a high level of competence and leadership; an

 - agree to and, if elected, discharge the duties and exercise the authority of the office held and work with the other officers of the TBLC, President, designees, and the Steering Committee

 Section 5.4 Unless otherwise specified, the term of office is two years.
 Members typically assume office on July 1st.
 However, members or appointees filling a vacancy assume office immediately upon election or appointment.
 Each member serves until the end of his/her term or until a successor is elected, unless he/she resigns or is removed from office, whichever comes first.